Tomasz Kuszczak: International career

 Kuszczak's international debut came on 11 December 2003 against Malta.
 Poland won the away game 4–0.

 Due to his impressive performances for West Bromwich Albion, he was called up to the 23-man Poland national football team for the 2006 FIFA World Cup.
 However, in a World Cup warm-up match between Poland and Colombia on 30 May 2006, he conceded a goal directly from a long punt by the opposition goalkeeper, Neco Martínez.
 Kuszczak subsequently ended up as Artur Boruc's back-up during the tournament and did not play.

 Kuszczak was named in Poland's squad for UEFA Euro 2008, but was forced to drop out after picking up a back injury and was replaced by Wojciech Kowalewski.
 A lack of club football at Manchester United had also seen him slide down the pecking order for his country of late, but he was recalled to the squad for the friendly matches against Romania and Canada by new coach Franciszek Smuda, playing in both matches with mixed results.

 Kuszczak was called up for the 2014 World Cup qualifiers against Montenegro and Moldova in September 2013, filling in for injured first choice goalkeeper, Wojciech Szczęsny, but remained an unused substitute.
 Kuszczak was again called up by Fornalik in October, for the friendly game at home to South Africa and the World Cup qualifier against England.
 He was tipped to start against South Africa but Fornalik opted for Przemysław Tytoń after becoming out of the fold at PSV Eindhoven.
 This game ended as a 1–0 win for the Poles, he was then an unused substitute in the England game.
 On the 14th of November, Kuszczak came on at half-time in the international friendly against Uruguay.

+Post-playing career

+Following retirement, Kuszczak moved back to Poland, where he launched a construction company and graduated from college with a degree in sports journalism.

+On 20 September 2023, he joined Michał Probierz's staff at the Poland national team as a goalkeeping coach.
+On 18 March 2024, it was announced Kuszczak was no longer involved with the national team.